Pink (singer): 2012–2015: The Truth About Love and You+Me

 Billboard named Pink Woman of the Year 2013.
 In December, the magazine also named The Truth About Love Tour the third best selling tour of 2013 with $147.9 million in ticket sales; falling only behind Bon Jovi and Michael Jackson: The Immortal World Tour.
 Also in Billboard's end of year charts, Pink was ranked the sixth top artist of 2013 and she scored her highest charting end-of-year song and album; with Just Give Me a Reason sitting at number 7 on the Billboard Hot 100 and The Truth About Love placing at number 8 on the Billboard 200.
-In Australia, Pink has had an album placed at number one or two in the ARIA End of Year Albums Chart for six out of the past seven years as The Truth About Love topped the chart for two years in a row.
+In Australia, Pink has had an album placed at number one or two in the ARIA End of Year Albums Chart for six out of the past seven years as The Truth About Love topped the chart for two years in a row, making it the first album in Australian chart history to do so.
 She was the ninth top grossing music artist of 2013, with $20,072,072.32 earned.
 RCA Records later announced that they have signed Pink for a multi-album deal that will last for years to come.
 The singer was quoted about the deal saying "I am super-duper excited to continue onwards and upwards with RCA and my team there".

 It was announced in September 2014, that Pink and Dallas Green, lead singer of City and Colour, worked together on a collaborative album, under the band name You+Me.
 The album, titled Rose Ave., was released on October 14, 2014.
 The album debuted at number four on the Billboard 200 and at number one on the US Folk Albums chart.

 In August 2015, Pink recorded the theme song for the 13th season of The Ellen DeGeneres Show.
 The song, "Today's the Day", was performed during the show's premiere week in New York City on September 10, 2015.